mozilla/releasewarrior/how-tos/mergeduty.md

 ### Reconfigs part 1

 1. Look at the merge day bug and see if patches need to land at this stage.
-1. Land "patch 1" to `default` branch, wait for tests to run and confirm they pass in `#releng`
+1. Land "patch 1" (the mozilla-release only version bump) to `default` branch, wait for tests to run and confirm they pass in `#releng`
-1. Wait 1 hour for the reconfig to happen (via cron job).
-If you can't wait, ask for a manual reconfig to buildduty folks or do it yourself.
-See appendix below for dedicated instructions on how to do that.
+1. The reconfiguration is triggered by a cron job every hour exactly on the hour (`0 * * * *` in crontab).
+Your options are:
+   * Wait for the reconfig to happen via cron.
+   * Ask buildduty to manually trigger it.
+   * Run it yourself, see [below](#appendix-perform-a-manual-reconfig) for instructions
 1. Wait for the go-to-merge email in release-drivers

 ### Merge beta to release

 1. [Close mozilla-beta](https://mozilla-releng.net/treestatus/show/mozilla-beta).
 Check "Remember this change to undo later".
+Please enter a good message as the reason for the closure, such as "Mergeduty - closing beta for VERSION RC week"
-1. Run the [no-op trial run](#day-1-merge-prep-day) one more time, and show the diff to your co-releaseduty.
+1. Run the [no-op trial run](#day-1---merge-prep-day) one more time, and show the diff to your co-releaseduty.
-1. The diff for `release` should be fairly similar to [this](https://hg.mozilla.org/releases/mozilla-release/rev/70e32e6bf15e)
+1. The diff for `release` should be fairly similar to [this](https://hg.mozilla.org/releases/mozilla-release/rev/70e32e6bf15e), with updated branding as well as the version change.
 1. Push your changes:
 ```sh
 python mozharness-central/scripts/merge_day/gecko_migration.py \